 Customer satisfaction is directly related to FCR.
 Consider the variables that go into your center’s Customer Satisfaction (CSAT) rating holistically, highlighting the relationship between FCR and NPS.
 When FCS goes up, most of the other metrics that matter to your business will too.

-6. Segment customers by common issues.
+6. Segment customers based on common issues.

 Perform a deep-dive analysis on the customer “buckets” that result in the most repeat problems.
 Remember that a problem that takes too long to solve isn’t necessarily as inefficient as a problem requires takes too many calls to remedy.